Impact Pro Wrestling: National expansion and IPW Ignition (2004–2007)

-Recent years (2008–)
+Recent years (2008–present)

 2008

 On 19 April 2008, Raven and Disco Inferno attended the 2008 Armageddon Convention in Wellington.
 Disco Inferno won the Armageddon Cup in a battle royal but lost the cup to Davey Deluxeo at the Christchurch convention a week later.
 He also wrestled a tag team match on 27 April 2008 at the same convention.
 His partner was IPW Champion "The Deal" Dal Knox.

 In May, Davey Deluxeo and Jordan Invincible were interviewed by the New Zealand Herald.
 The two wrestlers, referred by the publication as the "best tag team partnership since Kiwi tag team The Bushwhackers", talked about impressing WWE road agents when World Wrestling Entertainment when the organisation came to New Zealand for shows in Auckland and Christchurch the next month.
 At IPW's Redemption, Jordan Invincible defeated Dal Knox to win the IPW New Zealand Heavyweight Championship for the first time.
 His victory was partially due to outside interference from Davey Deluxeo who used his Armageddon Cup as a weapon or foreign object against Knox.

 On 5 October 2008, the promotion took part in "Connecting Families Day" at the Ellerslie YMCA.
 Attended by an estimated 1,500 people, the four-hour event included demonstrations from IPW wrestlers as well as an appearance from New Zealand children's entertainer Linda Adamson as part of her upcoming DVD "Love to Sing".
 Several IPW wrestlers were also featured on 10 October edition Television New Zealand's IAM TV where the host took part in training sessions at their IPW facility in Auckland.

 The Sandman appeared at the 2008 Armageddon convention in Auckland, New Zealand, wrestling for Impact Pro Wrestling NZ between 25 and 27 October 2008.
 He defeated Joseph Kinkade in his first match and The Machine in his second match, both with the White Russian Legsweep.
 He then teamed up with IPW New Zealand Heavyweight Championship holder "The Deal" Dal Knox in a tag match against Kinkade and The Machine, which saw Knox take the win with a Knox Out on Kinkade.